Do you know how often to replace running shoes?

-If you can feel your fingers cramming through the shoe and/or if the midsole feels rigid and hard, get new shoes.
+Get new shoes if you can feel your fingers cramming through the shoe and/or if the midsole feels rigid and hard.

 You can also perform a flexibility test.

-Hold your shoes with laces up, then bend the toe back towards the heel.
+Hold your shoes with laces up, then bend the toe to the heel.

-A shoe that folds easily indicated that it lacks proper support, and is no longer suitable for running.
+A shoe that folds easily indicates that it lacks proper support and is no longer suitable for running.

 If the shoe feels firm, it’s still providing proper support.

-If you begin to experience little niggles in places you had none before — especially in the soles, arches, shins, and knees— then it’s time to take a good look at your shoes.
+So if you experience little niggles in places you had none before — especially in the soles, arches, shins, and knees— then it’s time to look at your shoes.

 This is especially the case when experiencing pain on both sides— for instance, in both knees.

 6. You Can Feel Everything With Every Step